 I am Dr. Chuck Getter founder and director of the Coastal Drone Academy.
-I have been a licensed pilot for over thirty years, have mapped thousands of miles of shoreline, have hundreds of hours flying manned and unmanned aircraft, and am currently enrolled and completing my USI Certified Instructor™ this summer which (combined with my State of Oregon Teacher’s License) will authorize me to teach Unmanned Safety Institute’s (USI) nationally recognized classroom and flight school curriculum to my student pilots starting in the Fall of 2018 utilizing USI’s proprietary technology, curriculum, and materials.
+I have been a licensed pilot for over thirty years, have mapped thousands of miles of shoreline, have hundreds of hours flying manned and unmanned aircraft.
+My instructors at Coastal Drone Academy are Michelle Rogers and Jason Miranda, both are licensed drone pilots and teachers.
+Also helping me carry out this program, I have a team of instructors from other organizations

 Tony D’Andrea (above), Project Leader, Oregon Department of Fish and Wildlife, in field, then giving a lecture on estuarine ecology, prior to our Netarts Bay seagrass census mission.
-These Coastal Drone Academy pilots will fly their drones in support of Dr. D’Andrea’s projects.
+In Spring 2018 these Coastal Drone Academy pilots flew their drones in support of Dr. D’Andrea’s projects.
 Here is a collage from the field lab and teaching exercises taught by Dr. D’Andrea.

 Ian Keene (below) of CTSI (Confederated Tribes of the Siletz Indians) is an award-winning urban forester, restoration ecologist, and fisheries biologist.
 He is currently the Aquatics Program Biologist and serves as the wetlands restoration scientist as well.
 Our students have worked with Mr. Keene for several years, learning forestry from him in his previous role as an urban and restoration forester.
 Mr. Keene is developing field methodologies with our pilots to census large areas of land using drone technology.